-As part of its mandate to ensure fair pricing in the market place, the Consumer Affairs Division (CAD) has been collecting live poultry prices from a sample of poultry depots throughout Trinidad.
-The prices listed below reflect prices collected on November 26th, 2019.
+As part of its mandate to ensure fair pricing in the marketplace, the Consumer Affairs Division has been collecting live poultry prices from a sample of poultry depots throughout Trinidad.
+The prices listed below reflect prices collected November 20th – 22nd, 2020.

 The Consumer Affairs Division is interested in safeguarding not just the economic well-being of consumers but their health interests as well.
 Accordingly, consumers are advised to always:

 - Ensure that the premises of poultry depots are maintained in a sanitary condition and that there is running water;

 - Ensure that handling is done in a safe and sanitary fashion;

 - When purchasing chicken that has already been processed, ensure that the chicken is free of all entrails and is not discoloured.

 - Ensure that you and the establishment you go to are employing all Public Health protocols; mask wearing, sanitizing, frequent washing of hands and social distancing.